frederickney/flask-framework/readme.md

     Server.Process.add_task("Task.YourFileOrClass.YourStaticMethodOrClassMethod", second=30)
 ```

-Note the task your registering must be before the line:
+Note the task you are registering must be before the line:

 ```python
     Server.Process.start(args)